-The difference between preventing famine (manifesting in a severe lack of food leading to starvation) and ensuring food security (the ability to reliably obtain, consume and metabolise sufficient quantities of safe and nutritious foods) is important to distinguish.
-Food security involves both access to an adequate amount and quality of food for longer terms health outcomes.
+The difference between preventing famine (manifesting in a severe lack of food leading to starvation) and ensuring good nutrition (the ability to reliably obtain, consume and metabolise sufficient quantities of safe and nutritious foods) is important to distinguish.
+Good nutrition involves both access to an adequate amount and quality of food for longer terms health outcomes.
 With 820 million people worldwide currently being chronically hungry or undernourished, preventing and tackling famine is therefore an initiative that must go hand in hand with access to food with sufficient nutrients.

 To put this in perspective, let’s look at the impact of malnutrition globally: